beginning of content

 • Body image refers to the way you see your body and the feelings you have about it.

-• Having a healthy body image means that you know you are more than just your physical appearance.
+• Having a healthy body image means that you know your worth is more than just your physical appearance.

 • Body image can fluctuate between positive and negative at different times.